Khammam district: History

-Paleolithic man probably roamed around the areas of lower Godavari valley and the surroundings of Bhadrachalam, Kothagudem, Wyra, Sathupally and Paloncha Taluks in the district.
-Prehistoric rock paintings were found near Neeladri konda near Lankapalli of Sathupally Taluk.
+Paleolithic man probably roamed around the areas of lower Godavari valley and the surroundings of Wyra, Sathupalli Taluks in the district.
+Prehistoric rock paintings were found near Neeladri konda near Lankapalli of Sathupalli Taluk.

-Megalithic Dolmens were found at Janampet of Pinapaka Taluk.

-Megalithic site on the campus of Government Degree college in Khammam has yielded pottery and skeletal remains.
-Kistapuram and Padugonigudem villages in Gundala Taluk of the district were rich in Megalithic cultural remnants explored and discovered recently.
+A megalithic site on the campus of Government Degree college in Khammam has yielded pottery and skeletal remains.
+Kistapuram of the district were rich in megalithic cultural remnants that were discovered and explored.